growthbook/dom-mutator/README.md

 `npm test --coverage` or `yarn test --coverage` to run the Jest test suite with coverage report.

-`npm run lint --fix` or `yarn lint --fix` to lint your code and autofix probelsm when possible.
+`npm run lint --fix` or `yarn lint --fix` to lint your code and autofix problems when possible.